seanmars/notes/cmd/linux.md

 ==========

+# #uname
+  -a, --all print all information

+	$ uname -a

 # #diff
   -q   Report only whether the files differ, not the details of the differences.
   -r   When comparing directories, recursively compare any subdirectories found.